How To Write A Nonprofit Business Plan: Lesson 4

 In our last lesson, we explored the details of who your nonprofit serves.
 In this section, you will give specific accounts of how you will go about fixing the problems you want to fix.
-Whether you give something to your clients, help them in some way with services, or both, the details of your solution are important for your donors, your board, your volunteers, and for you!
+Whether you give something to your clients, or help them in some way with services, or you do both, the details of your solution are important for your donors, your board, your volunteers, and for you.

 The product and service section of your plan addresses the exact way you will be solving the pain you’ve addressed.
 If the pain is homelessness in your city, will you provide shelter?
-Will you provide money to pay for shelter?
-Will you provide money to a shelter or will you give it to those you want to help directly?
+Or will you provide money to pay for shelter?
+Will you provide money to a shelter, or will you give it directly to those you want to help?
 Will you tackle the homelessness problem through advocacy?
-Will you lobby for your city to provide money or shelter?
+Or will you lobby for your city to provide money or shelter?
 There are many ways to solve the millions of issues in the world.
 Each solution has its merits, but it is important to clearly identify how your solution works.

 In either case, you need to draw a link between giving children a bike and fighting obesity in kids.
 That doesn’t seem too hard with this example.
-The more a child rides the bike, the more exercise he/she gets, and the healthier he/she gets as a result.
+The more a child rides the bike, the more exercise they get, and the healthier they get as a result.
 Thus, you have helped to reduce the occurrences of childhood obesity in your servable area.

 Measuring your results is very important for determining your nonprofit’s success.
 Make sure to include ways to measure how your efforts impact your problem.
 Your first attempts will likely not be as good as the ones you’ll make after you’ve been in operation for awhile.
-You’ll learn as you go how to be more effective and you will know when it is working if you are measuring results along the way.
-Being able to prove your impact will help raise money from donors and apply for grants.
+You’ll learn as you go how to be more effective, and you will know when it is working if you are measuring results along the way.
+Being able to prove your impact will help you raise money from donors as well as provide necessary information if you apply for grants.

 Although you are not giving your clients something tangible, you are still fighting for the same cause.
 Again, make sure to draw a link between the service provided (solution) and reducing the problem.
-This should be very clear and measurable as well.
+This should be very clear and measurable.

-After you have described what you are going to do, be specific about how it will be implemented.
+After you have described what you are going to do, be specific about how you will implement it.
 Who is the coach?
-At which schools will he set up sports leagues?
+At which schools will you set up sports leagues?
 How will you go about getting permission to do what you want to do?
 Also, list any items your coaches will need to get the job done.
 Will they need sports equipment?
 Will they need a whistle?
 Ask yourself what a typical day of service would look like.
 Think about every possible thing you would need to get the job done.

-Some nonprofits offer a product, others a service, but most offer a combination of the two.
-Maybe you fall in this boat.
-If your nonprofit offers products and services, you’ll just need to provide details about how those products and services work together to enhance the cause.
+Some nonprofits offer a product, and others a service, but most offer a combination of the two.
+Maybe you fall into this category.
+If your nonprofit offers products and services, you’ll need to provide details about how those products and services work together to enhance the cause.
 Be specific about the added value of providing both to your clients.
-In other words, answer the question, “why not just provide this product?” or “why not just offer this service?”
-And again, make sure there is a clear, measurable link between the offerings and the impact on your identified problem.
+In other words, you’ll need answers to why you don’t just provide the products and why you don’t just provide the services.
+Again, make sure there is a clear, measurable link between the offerings and the impact on your identified problem.

 Still need more information about the difference between a product and a service?
-Visit this link to watch a quick video explaining the four main ways that products and services differ.
+Watch a quick video explaining the four main ways products and services differ.

 Now you have identified the problem (needs analysis) and the solution (product or service) for your nonprofit’s cause.
-Understanding these things is imperative, so you’re well on your way to operating a great nonprofit!
+Understanding these things is imperative, so you’re well on your way to operating a great nonprofit.
 Our next lesson will cover marketing for your nonprofit.
 If you want to make a significant impact, you’ve got to get the word out.
-Until then, check out Aplos Academy for other cool ways to make it simple to manage your nonprofit.
+We’ll look at best practices for doing just that in our next lesson.